 The Trustee has chosen to present four climate-related metrics in this report.
 These climate-related metrics help the Trustee to:

-- Understand the climate-related risk exposures and opportunities within the Scheme's investment strategy; and - Identify areas for further risk management, which may include additional due diligence of the investment manager and its voting and engagement activity and priorities.
+- Understand the climate-related risk exposures and opportunities within the Scheme's investment strategy; and - Identify areas potentially requiring risk management, which might include asking the investment manager to conduct additional due diligence.